eweitnauer/gm-api/API.md

-*(gmath version 1.0.4)*
+*(gmath version 2.6.6)*

 ## gm-inject

 **loadGM**(*options*)

 Including the [gm-inject.js](https://graspablemath.com/shared/libs/gmath/gm-inject.js) script in an html page provides the `loadGM()` method.
 Calling it injects the gmath library, the d3 library, jquery and bootstrap, as well as several stylesheet files into the page.
-The *options* parameter needs to specify which gmath version to load, such as `{version: '1.0.1'}`.
+The *options* parameter needs to specify which gmath version to load, such as `{version: '2.6.6'}` or `{version: 'latest'}`.

 # Canvas